symbol/symbol-docs/source/concepts/account.rst

 In other words, you have a **deposit box**, which only you can modify with your private key.

 Think of an account as **container for assets**.
-It can be used to hold XEM or other mosaics, whether they are tokens or specialized assets.
+It can be used to hold XYM or other mosaics, whether they are tokens or specialized assets.

 Moreover, |codename| accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.